Fred Levin: Personal life

 Levin was born in 1937, in Pensacola, Florida.
 He grew up in a conservative Jewish household, with his mother (Rose), father (Abe), and brothers (David, Herman, Stanley, Martin, and Allen).
 His father was a pawnbroker catering to the large military presence in the Pensacola area, and also ran the concessions at the Pensacola Greyhound Park and at a store on Pensacola Beach.
 Levin attended the University of Florida in Gainesville, Florida, as an undergraduate, but did not do well academically.
 Instead, he was known as a drinker, smoker, and gambler.
 He was a member of Pi Lambda Phi, one of two Jewish fraternities on campus.
-It was at the University of Florida where he met his future wife, Marilyn, who was a member of the Jewish sorority Alpha Epsilon Phi.
-The Levins had been married for 51 years upon her death on February 6, 2011, survived by four children, seven grandchildren, and one great-grandchild.
+While attending the University of Florida, Levin met his future wife, Marilyn, who was a member of the Jewish sorority Alpha Epsilon Phi.
+The Levins were married for 51 years, when Marilyn died on February 6, 2011, survived by their four children, seven grandchildren, and one great-grandchild.